 Regardless of your dog’s age, though, this guide will help you understand the ins and outs of training so that you can make the most of the experience.

-How Poor Leash Behavior Can Hurt Your Dog
+How Poor Leash Behavior Can Hurt Your Great Dane

 The first and most obvious concern will be your dog getting loose.